 How Do Insurance Companies Deal With Non-Economic Damages?

 When a person with a personal injury files a claim seeking compensation from an insurance company, the insurance company should (but doesn’t always) take non-economic damages into account in offering a settlement.
-The settlement offer will be less than what the insurance company thinks a jury could award, because there’s always a chance a jury won’t award that much, and the insurance company knows the old saying about a bird in the hand being worth two in the bush.
+The settlement offer will be less than what the insurance company thinks a jury might award because there’s always a chance a jury won’t award that much, and the insurance company knows the old saying that a bird in the hand is worth two in the bush.

 Regrettably, insurance companies almost routinely, drastically undervalue or ignore non-economic losses.
 That is why hiring a skilled, resourceful, respected personal injury lawyer to conduct insurance settlement negotiations can make a huge difference in the size of a settlement offer.

-Contact an Experienced, Respected California Personal Injury Lawyer
+Contact An Experienced, Respected California Personal Injury Lawyer Near You

-If you or a family member have suffered a personal injury in California, you may be entitled to significant economic and non-economic damages.
+If you or a family member have suffered a personal injury in California, you may seek economic and non-economic damages.
 Don’t wait to seek legal help.
 The statute of limitations in California for taking legal action on a personal injury is generally two years.